SEESolutions-it/DpdlEngine/README.md

 * The execution of Dpdl scripts is limited to 500 lines of code, embeddec C code limited to 100 lines of code

-* The Dpdl scripting API function 'systemExec' only executes the system commands in the registered version of Dpdl
+* The Dpdl scripting API function 'systemExec' is available only in the registered version of Dpdl

-* The interface to develop custom API extensions (DpdlExtension) is available only in the registered version of Dpdl
+* The interface API to develop custom API extensions (DpdlExtension) is available only in the registered version of Dpdl

-* The compilation of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl
+* The compilation/encoding of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

 * The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is available)

 ## How to buy a full DpdlEngine license?

-To buy a full DpdlEngine license with no restrictions, regular updates included and support, please write to the following e-mail address:
+To buy a full DpdlEngine license with no restrictions, regular updates and support, please write to the following e-mail address:

 info@seesolutions.it

+We will discuss and propose an appropriate license plan tailored on your needs